Common law tenancy agreement with service charge

 What this document does

-This document creates a common law tenancy agreement for any residential property where the rent is more than £100,000 a year.
-If the rent is less, use an Assured shorthold tenancy agreement.
-The agreement includes full provision for a service charge: what services are included, how the charge is to be calculated, basis of accounts and more.
+This agreement includes full provision for a service charge: what services are included, how the charge is to be calculated, basis of accounts and more.
 It also includes a guarantor.

-Every property is different.
-We give you a menu of over 40 items of control provisions (covenants) so that you can select what you want and easily delete the rest.
-They are there to protect your property.
-Of course, you can also choose to keep in or take out “standard” terms such as a provision for guarantor and provision to use a separate managing agent.
+Every let requires different terms.
+We give you a menu of over 40 items of control provisions (covenants) to protect your property as you would like.
+You can select what you want and easily delete the rest.
+Of course, you can also choose to keep in or take out standard terms such as a provision for guarantor and provision to use a separate managing agent.

 - Landlord's access: to view or show prospective lenders or buyers;